MarcYin/Spectral_Mapping/README.md

-# RSR
+# Spectral mapping

+Creat spectral mappings between majors satellites' at 300-2500 $nm$ range and stored it in txt file.

-Relative Spectral Response functions of major satellites are stored in the txt file.
-A ip_notebook is used to demostrate read in RSRs in python environment.
+RSRs folder contains the relative spectral response functions of major satellites and a python script used for read in those data is in python folder.

-A small pieces of function for the reading of RSRs are also attached.
+Ntebooks are also recommonded for reading to understand how I did it and for later debug by yourself....

 --- Feng Yin